top of page

 If you’ve been relying on silver or gold for your jewellery work, it’s worth taking a closer look at non-precious metals.
 Aluminium, brass, copper, and bronze all offer distinctive colours, textures, and working properties—and they’re a lot more affordable for experimentation and small-batch production.

-Let's look at each metal in detail—how it behaves on the bench, the best ways to form and finish it, and how to get the most out of surface treatments like patination so you can continue to make noise, mess, mistakes and beautiful jewellery without worrying about the price.
+Let's explore each metal in detail.
+We will discuss how it behaves on the bench, the best ways to form and finish it, and how to get the most out of surface treatments like patination.
+This way, you can continue to make noise, mess, mistakes, and beautiful jewellery without worrying about the price.

 Aluminium